richard-portugal/coby5408/README.md

 - 👋 Hi!
-If you want to contact me here you have my Discord:
+If you want to contact me here you have my Discord: coby#5408
-ㅤ-> coby#5408
-- 💡 I’m currently learning:
-ㅤ-> Lua, HTML, CSS, JS, PHP and SQL
+- 💡 I’m currently learning: Lua, HTML, CSS, JS, PHP and SQL